THE BLOODY BENDERS OF KANSAS

 The Bloody Benders Flee

 The murders by the Bloody Benders came to light in May 1873.
 Dr William York went travelling.
 He told his brother Colonel Ed York that he intended to stay at the Bender's place.
 When Dr York failed to return Colonel York and a party of men went looking for him.
-They went to the Bender 'inn' but the Benders denied seeing him.
+They went to the Benders inn but they denied seeing him.
 Dr York moved on but the trail went cold.
-So he returned to the Bender's place but they had fled.
-Inside the shack, in the cellar they found congealed blood.
+So he returned to the Benders inn but the family had fled.
+Inside the inn, in the cellar they found congealed blood.
 They then discovered the grave of Dr York on the Bender's land.
 Altogether 7 graves were found.
 One of them contained two bodies, a man and a little girl.
 Inquiries revealed that the Benders had fled in a wagon then boarded a train at the nearby town of Thayer.
 A body of men pursued them but the trail went cold.
 The governor of Kansas offered a reward of $2,000 dollars for the Benders but nothing more was heard of them.
 Rumors circulated that vigilantes caught the Bloody Benders and killed them but that may be wishful thinking.
 Nobody ever claimed the reward.
 Meanwhile the Bender inn was destroyed by people taking pieces of it as souvenirs.

 The Cleveland Torso Murders